Social-Systems-Lab/vibe/vibe-cloud/README.md

 5.  **Permission Storage (`permissions` collection in `SYSTEM_DB`):**
     -   `appGrants`: An object mapping `appId` (URL or DID) to an array of granted permission strings (scopes) for that app by that user.
-    -   `directPermissions`: An array of permission strings granted directly to the user for accessing shared resources (e.g., `read:blobs`, `write:blobs`).

 ## API Endpoints Summary